 Jakafi can cause serious side effects including:

-Low blood cell counts: Jakafi may cause low platelet counts (thrombocytopenia), low red blood cell counts (anemia), and low white blood cell counts (neutropenia).
-If you develop bleeding, stop Jakafi and call your doctor.
+Low blood cell counts.
+Jakafi may cause low platelet counts (thrombocytopenia), low red blood cell counts (anemia), and low white blood cell counts (neutropenia).
+If you develop bleeding, stop Jakafi and call your healthcare provider.
 Your healthcare provider will do a blood test to check your blood cell counts before you start Jakafi and regularly during your treatment with Jakafi.
-Tell your healthcare provider right away if you develop any of these symptoms:
+Tell your healthcare provider right away if you develop or have worsening of any of these symptoms:

-Infection: You may be at risk for developing a serious infection while taking Jakafi.
+Infection.
+You may be at risk for developing a serious infection during treatment with Jakafi.
 Tell your healthcare provider if you develop any of the following symptoms of infection:

 The most common side effects of Jakafi include: